dejonggr/nf-scomatic/README.md

 ## Overview

 This is a Nextflow implementation of [SComatic](github.com/cortes-ciriano-lab/SComatic).
-Please refer to the original github for more information about the pipeline.
+Please refer to the original GitHub for more information about the pipeline.

 ## Usage